instant CE certificate!

 Think of your Anger Management client.
 Does he or she experience any of these six internal processes when experiencing an impulse?
 Are some incidents of road rage in your Anger Management clients not being treated?

 Now we will discuss myths associated with road rage.
 The first myth that many people generalize about road rage is that the temperature affects moods.
 Do you agree that some Anger Management clients may blame the overwhelming heat or cold for their actions, stating that the high or low temperatures irritated them to a point that any little thing could have made them snap?
-Jason stated, “If just weren’t so god damn cold out, I wouldn’t have gotten that mad.
-This dam weather.”
-SAYAR
+Jason stated, "If it just weren’t so god damn cold out, I wouldn’t have gotten that mad.
+This damn weather."

-Jack, one of my anger management clients who had experienced road rage in the past, stated, “That was just that one time, though.
-The majority of people who do that kind of stuff are gangsters and juveniles who are looking for a fight.
-Not normal people.
-Not people with jobs or who have God in their lives.”
 To help Jack understand that it was more than just the character of the driver, I shared with him this news story.
 Donald Graham, a fifty-four year old church deacon, was driving home after an afternoon of square dancing when he saw a car using high beams to tailgate another.
 Donald decided that wasn’t right and took it upon himself to teach the tailgater a lesson by giving him a taste of his own medicine.
 Graham then tailgated the tailgater using bright beams too.
 Finally, the original tailgater, Michael Blodgett pulled to the side of the road and Donald did the same, a short distance behind.
 Blodgett got out and began to walk towards the deacon’s car with a heavy duty flashlight in hand.
-The deacon, decided the driver was as malevolent as he had suspected.
-He then took a crossbow out of his trunk, loaded a hunting arrow, and shot Blodgett, mortally wounding him.
-He later died from his injuries.
-Even after being convicted and sentenced, the deacon still maintains self-defense.
-I asked Jack if he would ever have suspected his own deacon or pastor to be capable of such actions.
-Jack stated, “No, I guess not.
-I suppose that anyone is capable of violence, even unwarranted violence.”
-I feel that dispelling such myths of “it will never happen to me” is vital in helping an Anger Management client understand that he or she is not immune while in the car.
-Think of your Jack.
-Could he or she benefit from dispelling a myth?

 QUESTION 1

 What are three myths many Anger Management clients have about road rage?
-To select and enter your answer go to Answer Booklet.

 Table of Contents